nucypher/nucypher-monitor/README.md

     The Monitor `Crawler` stores network blockchain information in an `InfluxDB` time-series instance.
 The default connection is made to a local instance.

-* Installation of Geth Ethereum Node
+* Ethereum Node - either local or remote

     The Monitor needs a Web3 node provider to obtain blockchain data.